DariusO92/201-About-Me/README.md

 ### Reflections
 - I really need to practive CSS more.
 - Javascript is getting kinda of fun to play around in.

+## Lab 03

+-Adding a top ten list and a couple of new questions

+### Limks and Resources